o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/variables/_index.md

 ---
 linktitle: Variables
 title: Script Canvas Variables and the Variable Manager
-description: Use the Variable Manager in the Open 3D Engine (O3DE) Script Canvas editor to add or manage variables and create get, set, or value-changed event nodes in your  Script Canvas graph.
+description: Use the Variable Manager in the Open 3D Engine (O3DE) Script Canvas Editor to add or manage variables and create get, set, or value-changed event nodes in your  Script Canvas graph.
 weight: 300
 ---